Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Experimental Results

 \paragraph{Impact of Non-dialogue Data}

-After having explored TripPy-R's zero-shot capacities, we were curious about the following.
-Is it feasible to improve dialogue state tracking by purely learning the required mechanics from non-dialogue data?
+Besides zero-shot abilities, we were curious, is it feasible to improve dialogue state tracking by learning the required mechanics purely from non-dialogue data?
 This is a non-trivial task, as the model needs to generalise knowledge learned from unstructured data to dialogue, i.e., sequences of alternating system and user utterances.
-We conducted this experiment by converting the MultiWOZ dialogues of a held-out domain $d$ into a non-dialogue format.
+We conducted this experiment by converting MultiWOZ dialogues of a held-out domain $d$ into non-dialogue format for training.
 For $d$, the model only sees isolated sentences or sentence pairs, i.e., without any structure of a dialogue.
-Consequently, there is also no ``turn'' history from which the model could learn.
+Consequently, there is no ``turn'' history from which the model could learn.
 The assumption is that one would have some way to label sequences of interest in non-dialogue sentences, for instance with a semantic parser.
 As this is a feasibility study, we resort to the slot labels in $DS_t$, which simulates having labels of very high accuracy.

-We tested three different data formats, namely \begin{enumerate*}[(1)] \item \emph{Review style}: Only system utterances with statements and not containing a question are used to learn from; \item \emph{FAQ style}: A training example is formed by a user utterance that contains a question and the following system utterance (which does not contain a question).
-Note that this is contrary to the format that the DST model naturally expects, which is a querying system and a responding user; and \item \emph{FAQ+ style}: Combines review and FAQ style examples and adds user questions again as separate examples. \end{enumerate*}
+We tested three different data formats, \begin{enumerate*}[(1)] \item \emph{Review style}: Only system utterances with statements are used to learn from; \item \emph{FAQ style}: A training example is formed by a user question and the following system answer.
+Note that this is contrary to what TripPy-R naturally expects, which is a querying system and a responding user; and \item \emph{FAQ+ style}: Combines review and FAQ style examples and adds user questions again as separate examples. \end{enumerate*}

-We use the regular data for the ``known'' domains and the non-dialogue data for $d$ when training.
-Figure~\ref{fig:nondiag} depicts the performance on the respective held-out domain.
-We observed considerable improvements across all domains when using non-dialogue data to learn from.
-We also found that learning benefits from the combination of different formats.
-While review and FAQ style data---19\% and 9\% smaller than the original domain-specific data---does prove useful on their own, the model benefits even more from their combination, which is still 2\% smaller than the original data.
-In other words, the heightened performance is not merely an effect of more data, but by the combination thereof.

-Note that this kind of learning is in contrast to few-shot learning and leveraging artificial dialogue data, since these methods either require fine-grained manual labels or high-level knowledge of how dialogues are structured.
-Even though the data we used is far-removed from what a dialogue state tracker expects, TripPy-R still manages to learn how to appropriately track this new domain.
-We limited ourselves to the amount of data that MultiWOZ provides.
-In a real out-of-domain learning setting we can expect to gather significantly more data that can be leveraged for this kind of training.